blackSwan566/Mixing-Loras-to-interpolate-art-styles-across-history/README.md

 f'A painting in the style of {config["prompt"]}'
 ```

-After going through the hyperparameters execute to train
+After going through the hyperparameters execute the following command to train:
 ```bash
 python main.py training
 ```